OutSystems/docs-support/src/release-info/11/side-effects-breaking-changes.md

 **Runtime**: Mobile, Web

-**Rationale**: These APIs are deprecated since 9.0 and OutSystems provides alternative ways of achieving the same funcionality.
+**Rationale**: These APIs are deprecated since 9.0 and OutSystems provides alternative ways of achieving the same functionality.

 **Workaround**: Use the new database access APIs available in the RuntimePublic.Db API.